Hospitality & Food Management

 - School Nutrition Association (SNA) Level 1

-Students who successfully complete this course may be eligible for the following academic credit (See your high school counselor for more information.): English, Math, Visual Performing & Applied Arts, 20-hour Online Experience.
+Students who successfully complete this course may be eligible for the following academic credit (See your high school counselor for more information.): English, Math, Visual Performing & Applied Arts.

 Articulated College Credit

-Students who successfully complete this course may receive articulated college credit to the following schools: Baker College, Davenport University, Ferris State University, Grand Rapids Community College, and Muskegon Community College.
-For information on how to earn articulated credit contact Ms. McClain at the MACTC
+Students who successfully complete this course may receive articulated college credit to the following schools: Baker College, Davenport University, Ferris State University, and Grand Rapids Community College.
+For information on how to earn articulated credit contact Mrs. Pulsipher at the CTC

 Direct College Credit